weshowe/HackTheHill2023/README.md

 # HackTheHill2023
 We are The Syntax Errors, and this is Hue Hunter, our submission for Hack the Hill 2023.
-Ans this project has won the FIRST place in the makercon challenge!
+And this project has won the FIRST place in the makercon challenge!

 Hue Hunter is a colour-detecting app designed with accessibility in mind.
 Built using Android Studio and Java.